klee/klee.github.io/build-llvm60.md

    $ make -j2
    $ cd ..
    ```
+   When `clang` or `llvm-config` are not in your `PATH` or have a custom prefix/suffix, `configure` may fail to detect their location.
+You can use the `--with-cc` and `--with-llvm-config` flags to set the paths manually.

    **NOTE:** If you are on a different target (i.e., not i386 or x64), you will need to run make config and select the correct target.
 The defaults for the other uClibc configuration variables should be fine.  <br/><br/>

    To tell KLEE to use both klee-uclibc and the POSIX runtime, pass